UnaBiz/unashield/docs/index.md

   [https://github.com/UnaBiz/unabiz-arduino/tree/master/examples/grove-sensor](https://github.com/UnaBiz/unabiz-arduino/tree/master/examples/grove-sensor)

-## Getting the SIGFOX Device ID and PAC (Porting Authorization Code)
+## Getting the Sigfox Device ID and PAC (Porting Authorization Code)

-When the above demo code runs, the Arduino Serial Monitor will show the SIGFOX Device ID and PAC like this:
+When the above demo code runs, the Arduino Serial Monitor will show the Sigfox Device ID and PAC like this:

 {% highlight linenos %}
  - Wisol.getID: returned id=002BEDB4, pac=C53D6575A5DA0000
- - SIGFOX ID = 002BEDB4
+ - Sigfox ID = 002BEDB4
  - PAC = C53D6575A5DA0000
 {% endhighlight %}

-The Device ID and PAC will be used to activate the UnaShield with the SIGFOX Operator.
+The Device ID and PAC will be used to activate the UnaShield with the Sigfox Operator.
 Note that the PAC is only valid for one use only.
-Once a device has been activated with the PAC, the device cannot be activated again on a different SIGFOX Operator with the same PAC.
+Once a device has been activated with the PAC, the device cannot be activated again on a different Sigfox Operator with the same PAC.

 ## Support for LightBlue Bean+